rfirtat/projects/data_validation_project/README.md

 ---

-## Potential Future Improvements

-Possible extensions to this project include:

-* Adding command-line arguments for input/output files
-* Adding automated unit tests
-* Adding configuration files for validation rules
-* Expanding the dataset size
-* Integrating with a database or API source
-* Implementing automated reporting of validation results

----

 ## Author

 This project was created as a learning exercise to demonstrate Python data validation techniques and basic data pipeline design.